skasn/shape_align/shapeAlign/README.md

 `test/` contains a Perl script for generating simulated data for alignment.

+`utils/` contains scripts for generating gnuplot heatmaps and performing other analyses.

 **Compilation & Dependencies**

-Typing `make` should compile shapeAlign.
-Note that [GSL](http://www.gnu.org/software/gsl/) is required (GSL matrices and the GSL BLAS interface are used extensively).
+Typing `make` should compile shapeAlign. *Note* that [GSL](http://www.gnu.org/software/gsl/) is required (GSL matrices and the GSL BLAS interface are used extensively).
+[OpenMP](http://openmp.org/wp/) is used for parallelization of centroid finding.

 **Usage**

-`./shapeAlign` without any arguments should display a help message.
+`./shapeAlign` without any arguments displays the following help message:

-General usage:

 ```
 Usage:   shapeAlign [OPTIONS] -n <site name file> -f <shape file 1> ... <shape file n>